-CoreLogic® (NYSE: CLGX), a leading global provider of property information, insight, analytics and data-enabled solutions, today reported financial results for the quarter ended September 30, 2017.
+CoreLogic (NYSE: CLGX), a leading global provider of property information, insight, analytics and data-enabled solutions, today reported financial results for the quarter ended September 30, 2018.
+Operating and financial highlights for the third quarter appear below.

 Liquidity and Capital Resources

-Net operating cash provided by continuing operations for the twelve months ended September 30, 2017 was $365.4 million.
-Free cash flow (FCF) for the twelve months ended September 30, 2017 totaled $293 million which represented 61% of adjusted EBITDA.
+Net operating cash provided by continuing operations for the twelve months ended September 30, 2018 was $364 million.
+Free cash flow (FCF) for the twelve months ended September 30, 2018 totaled $276 million, which represented 54% of adjusted EBITDA.
 FCF is defined as net cash provided by continuing operating activities less capital expenditures for purchases of property and equipment, capitalized data and other intangible assets.

 Media Contact: Alyson Austin, office phone: 949-214-1414, e-mail: email@example.com